Print

 • 1 tablespoon soy sauce

-• 1 and 1/2 tablespoon apple cider vinegar (white vinegar or rice vinegar will do as well)
+• 1 ½ tablespoons apple cider vinegar (white vinegar or rice vinegar can also be used)

 Instructions